 It’s important that everyone joins the conversation prepared.
 Know how much you can afford to contribute, and be realistic about your expectations.
 Once you’re talking, it’s important to always be appreciative of any assistance, respectful of other’s financial situations, honest about your own finances and expectations, and willing to compromise.

 As fiscal responsibilities have become combined, no matter the size of the spending limit, new questions of who has the final say have arisen.
 Parents need to remember that the wedding belongs to the couple, regardless of who is paying.
 Parents can make suggestions, but the specific choices of colors, food, flowers, music, and design are up to the bride and groom.
 In turn, the couple needs to be respectful of any limits.
 Pushing the boundaries of any financial agreement can result in conflict.

 Other wedding-expense traditions have held true over the years.
 The wedding shower host or hosts pay for the shower.
 Interestingly, bridesmaids have never been “required” to host a shower; however, it’s a popular solution, as they often both want to do the hosting and it makes the most sense for them to do so.
 Today, anyone except the couple themselves can throw the wedding shower.
 As for bridesmaids and groomsmen: They pay for their clothing and shoes (renting, purchase, and alterations) and travel expenses to the wedding.
-Their lodging and flowers are covered as part of the overall wedding budget.
+Their flowers are covered as part of the overall wedding budget.
 Whether you bow to tradition on this one or come up with a new solution, discuss financial expectations with your wedding party early on, so your bridesmaids and groomsmen will know what they are signing up for.